-Arline is the co-author, with Continuity Managing Partner, Blair Trippe and Partner, Rikk Larsen, of Mom Always Liked You Best: A Guide for Resolving Family Feuds, Inheritance Battles and Eldercare Crises.
+Arline Kardasis is an expert mediator with a specialty in managing family and family enterprise conflict.
+She is co-author, with Continuity Managing Partner Blair Trippe and Partner Rikk Larsen of Mom Always Liked You Best: A Guide for Resolving Family Feuds, Inheritance Battles and Eldercare Crises.
 She also collaborated with Rikk Larsen on the article, “When Aging Issues Lead to Family Conflict” for Massachusetts Lawyers Weekly.

 Program on Negotiation; Harvard Law School